Neunerlei/docker-images/docs/php-nginx.md

 This is the most common use case.
 In a multi-stage Docker build, you can use one stage to build your application and a final, clean stage to run it.

-Here is a typical `Dockerfile` for a Node.js application:
+Here is a typical `Dockerfile` for running unit tests during the build process:

 ```dockerfile
 # Start from your application's base image